simonratner/yajs.vim/README.markdown

 Also, one of my goal is produce 100% correct syntax.
 But it hurt performance, so I prefer to create a new one instead of merge back.

+### Installation

+Use pathogen or vundle is recommended.
+Vundle:

+    Plugin 'othree/yajs.vim'

 Credits
 -------